The other morning I mentioned writing this article to a barista, who, based on his hipster demeanor, I (mis)judged would be all over the topic of:

 - Day 3+ – Feed from 12 – 8p, normal caloric intake.
 Repeat next day.

-Naturally, I quit booze beyond 8p, which means I quit the late-night binge-drinking, a major offense to brain & body health in general.
+Naturally, I quit booze beyond 8p, which means I quit the late-night binge-drinking, a major offense to brain and body health in general.
 As a consequence, my body leaned up, I gained an additional 10 lbs (from 205 to 215 lbs) in strength-trained muscle, and my morning grog turned into “get-up-and-go” energy.

 And in turn that energy translated to more productive, profitable days.
 Not that I didn’t/don’t have my worries (Am I screwing up my metabolism? heart? etc?) but as I’m continuing the practice: So far so good.